 Spring and Summer Courses for Indigenous Students

 The courses introduce students to the process, substance and demands of the first year of law school, with particular emphasis on the skills required to succeed in law school.
 Successful students receive credit for the first-year property course and the first year Kwayeskastasowin course at the University of Saskatchewan and at other law schools, depending upon individual law school policies.
-In 2022 courses examining treaty making and relationships to land will also be offered.

 Please note that a new Certificate with credited courses is under construction, and we hope to launch in 2023.
 The Certificate will also have a limited enrolment.
 The Indigenous Law Centre is working to have admissions criteria, course offerings and dates available upon securing university approval for this Certificate.
 Please check back for updates.